webtorrent/bittorrent-protocol/README.md

 }).listen(6881)
 ```

-If you want to write your own plugin, take a look at the
+If you want to write your own extension, take a look at the
 [ut_metadata index.js file](https://github.com/feross/ut_metadata/blob/master/index.js)
 to see how it's done.